kairwang/online-resume/README.md

 # online-resume

-- This project is a simple, elegant online resume website built using only HTML.
+- This project is a simple, elegant online resume website built with only HTML.

 - It provides a clean and professional layout to showcase your personal information, work experience, education, skills, and portfolio projects.